 The FDA, regulates the material content of direct-contact food and drug packages we manufacture pursuant to the Federal Food, Drug and Cosmetic Act.
 Furthermore, some of our products are regulated by the CPSC, pursuant to various federal laws, including the Consumer Product Safety Act and the Poison Prevention Packaging Act.
 Both the FDA and the CPSC can require the manufacturer of defective products to repurchase or recall these products and may also impose fines or penalties on the manufacturer.
 Similar laws exist in some states, cities and other countries in which we sell products.
 In addition, laws exist in certain states restricting the sale of packaging with certain levels of heavy metals and imposing fines and penalties for noncompliance.
-Although we use FDA-approved resins and pigments in our products that directly contact food and drug products and we believe our products are in material compliance with all applicable requirements, we remain subject to the risk that our products could be found not to be in compliance with these and other requirements.
+Although we use FDA-approved resins and pigments in our products that directly contact food and drug products could be found not to be in compliance with these and other requirements.
 A recall of any of our products or any fines and penalties imposed in connection with noncompliance could have a materially adverse effect on us.
 See "Business-Environmental Matters and Government Regulation."